FAN: Fourier Analysis Networks: Experimental Details

 \subsection{Setup of Symbolic Formula Representation}

 In symbolic formula representation tasks, we used the create\_dataset function from the official KAN repository to generate the datasets.
 Each dataset contains 3000 training samples and 1000 test samples, with all input variables randomly sampled from the range [-1, 1].
-We followed the training settings from the original KAN paper, training all methods using LBFGS for 1800 steps.
+We followed the training settings from the original KAN paper, training all methods using LBFGS and Adam for 1800 steps, and selecting the best-performing result from the two optimization approaches.
 For KAN, we increased the number of grid points to scale up the parameter size, covering $G = \{ 3, 5, 10, 20, 50, 100, 200, 500, 1000 \}$.
 For other methods, we scaled up the parameter size by increasing the number of layers and the dimensions of hidden layers.